mazqoty/Dashbaord-Covid19-Django-Plotly_Dash/README.md

 add `uWSGI>=2.0.18,<2.1` in `requirements.txt`

+in `settings.py` change neccessary settings for SECRET_KEY, DEBUG, ALLOWED_HOSTS and Static files.
+See settings.py file

 Run services in the background: `docker-compose up -d`

 Run services in the foreground: `docker-compose up --build`